fedorovvvv/svelte-floating-ui/README.md

 ## Arrow Middleware

 For convenience, a custom [Arrow middleware](https://floating-ui.com/docs/arrow) is provided.
-Rather than accepting an `HTMLElement`, this takes a `Writable<HTMLElement>`.
+Rather than accepting an `HTMLElement`, this takes a `Writable<HTMLElement>` (`createArrowRef`).
 Otherwise, this middleware works exactly as the regular Floating UI one, including needing to manually set the arrow styles.

 To set the styles, you can pass the [`onComputed`](#applying-custom-styles-on-compute) option.
 The below implementation is copied from the [Floating UI Tutorial](https://floating-ui.com/docs/tutorial#arrow-middleware).